Ymadawiad Arthur: Musical settings

 David Vaughan Thomas wrote two settings of lines from the poem, Ymadawiad Arthur in 1930 and Caledfwlch in 1931.
 W. S. Gwynn Williams' song Ymadawiad Arthur (1935) also used Jones's poem.
 The Irish composer Shaun Davey set an extract from the poem on his 1983 album The Pilgrim.

 Editions and translations

 Though Ymadawiad Arthur has never been translated in its entirety Tony Conran has produced an English version of an extended extract from the poem:

-There are also two translations of the three stanzas in which the maidens sing of Afallon:
+There are also at least three translations of the three stanzas in which the maidens sing of Afallon: